top of page

 Genesis 2:7

 This passage indicates that a life form is not truly alive unless God "breathes life" into the organism’s molecular structure.
-Without God’s breath (or divine interaction of some kind), a physical organism exists only as a spiritually-empty molecular arrangement, and not as an actual living being with a soul.
+Without God’s breath (or divine interaction of some kind), a physical organism only exists as a spiritually-empty molecular arrangement, and not as an actual living being with a soul.

 Collection Of Atoms